Skip to content

 • You will use this for GH_PAT when you set up your Secrets

-• You can Regenerate GitHub Token for GH_PAT if you lose it, but best to keep it safe
+• You can Regenerate Personal Access Token for GH_PAT if you lose it, but then you have to update that in the Secrets for all repositories using GitHub Build.

 copy fastlane access token on github